a-slice-of-py/poffertjes/README.md

 # 🥞 Poffertjes

-Friendly, pythonic interface for running probabilistic queries on dataframes using mathematical notation.
+Friendly, pythonic interface for running probabilistic queries on dataframes.

 > [!CAUTION]
-> This is a personal experiment of coding a library with a mixed approach between TDD and spec-driven design.
-It's not meant for production use since I currently do not expect to actively maintain it.
+> This is a personal experiment of coding a library with a mixed approach between TDD and spec-driven development.
+It's **not meant for production use** since I currently do not expect to actively maintain it.

 ## Features